watchly/docs/docs/data-shippers/elastic-beats.md

 ### Installation

-Visit the [Auditbeat download page](https://www.elastic.co/guide/en/beats/heartbeat/current/heartbeat-installation-configuration.html#installation) to install Heartbeat on your system.
+Visit the [Auditbeat download page](https://www.elastic.co/downloads/beats/auditbeat) to install Auditbeat on your system.